MgCoders/postgres-s3-backup/README.md

 ## based on https://github.com/draffensperger/postgres-s3-backup

-Dockerized cron job to backup a Postgres database to Amazon S3 every 12 hours.
+Dockerized cron job to backup a Postgres database to Amazon S3 every hour.
 Works with Postgres 9.5

 It expects the following environment variables to be set: